SonicPy/SonicPy/docs/source/ia_gui.rst

 .. hint:: The file name can be copied by ``ctrl+C`` and pasted into a spreadsheet program, e.g. Excel.

-.. _compute:
+.. _ia_compute:

 Compute
 *******

+The :guilabel:`Compute` button is a checkable button.
+When clicked the button will be in a checked state and highlighted orange.
+Clicking again unchecks the button.
+While in checked state the distances will be calculated automatically after selecting a file.
 The program extracts positions of the lower (Edge 1) and upper (Edge 2) edges by fitting a polynomial to edge pixel positions weighted by the the pixel intensities.

-.. _thickness:
+.. _ia_thickness:

 Thickness
 *********